BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 With Katalon, QA teams can:

-• One central platform for both functional and visual testing
+• A unified platform for functional and visual testing.

-• On-cloud test environments available for a wide variety devices
+• Cloud test environments for a wide range of devices.

 Download Katalon and Start UI Testing